Iskander54/final_ethereum/README.md

 1. Go into ./client and type `npm install` to install dependencies of the ReactJS frontend

+### Test the application

+1. You can run `truffle test` in the landreg folder to run the truffles tests.

 ### Starting the application

 1. Launch ganache on port 8545